-As one of the best cardiologist in Los Angeles, Dr. Maddahi is a master at diagnosis and treatment of heart disease.
+As one of the leading heart specialists in Los Angeles, Dr. Maddahi is a master at diagnosis and treatment of heart disease.
 It is his hope that patients will realize that they should not wait until they have a heart attack or severe health problem to see a cardiologist.

 Since starting his career in cardiac research in 1977, Los Angeles heart specialist Dr. Maddahi has participated in bringing non-invasive diagnostic procedures to the forefront of cardiac medicine.
 In 1990, he became the Director of the Clinical PET Scanning Center at UCLA.
 His goal was to extend the benefits of PET scanning into the areas of oncology, cardiology, and neurology.
 His years of research bring cutting edge technology to his practice.
 He uses the latest technology and hands-on clinical experience to help his patients avoid catastrophic health problems altogether.

 Due to his research, and employing other valid technologies, his practice and others around the world can offer non-invasive procedures.
 His research has saved thousands of patients from operations used for the diagnosis of heart disease.
 His dedication has opened the doors so that patients can have a thorough examination of their cardiovascular system, without painful procedures or surgery.

 Voted by his peers: One of the Best Doctors in North America